Gallic Wars: 54–53 BC: Ambiorix's revolt

-53 BC: Suppressing unrest

 Denarius minted by L. Hostilius Saserna, 48 BC, showing the head of a captive Gaul, and a Britonic chariot on the reverse.
 Coin Expert Michael Crawford rejects the theory of several historians that the head on the obverse is that of Vercingetorix.

 The winter uprising of 54 BC had been a fiasco for the Romans.
 One legion had been lost entirely, and another almost destroyed.
 The revolts had shown the Romans were not truly in command of Gaul.
-Caesar set out on a campaign to subjugate the Gauls completely and forestall future resistance.
+In 53 BC, Caesar set out on a campaign to subjugate the Gauls completely and forestall future resistance.
 Down to seven legions, he needed more men.
 Two more legions were recruited, and one was borrowed from Pompey.
 The Romans now had 40,000–50,000 men.
 Caesar began the brutal campaign early, before the weather had warmed.
 He focused on a non-traditional campaign, demoralizing populations and attacking civilians.
 He assaulted the Nervii and focused his energy on raiding, burning villages, stealing livestock, and taking prisoners.
 This strategy worked, and the Nervii promptly surrendered.
 The legions returned to their wintering spots until the campaign season started fully.
 Once the weather warmed, Caesar pulled a surprise attack on the Senones.
 Having had no time to prepare for a siege or even withdraw to their oppidum, the Senones also surrendered.
 Attention turned to the Menapii, where Caesar followed the same strategy of raiding he had used on the Nervii.
 It worked just as well on the Menapii, who surrendered quickly.

 Campaign map of 53 BC.
 Again, revolting tribes are shown with flame icons.
 Despite having been conquered the prior year, Britain is not shaded in red, as it was not a territorial acquisition: the Britons had only been made tributaries.